The Ultimate Madrid Travel Guide

 Spain’s main destinations are the historical cities of Madrid and Barcelona.
 Madrid is a large city known for its culture that is located in the center of Spain.
 In this city, visitors will find many museums, traditional plazas, and tapas bars.
 Read this short Madrid Travel Guide:

 The city is known for its three main art museums, the Prado Museum, the Reina Sofia Museum, and the Thyssen Bornemisza Museum.

 These three museums form the Golden Triangle of Museums that is located in the city center.
 A short walk away visitors will find the Naval Museum and the city’s Botanical Gardens.

 A short distance away from the city center and the main art museums visitors will find the Retiro Park.
 This park used to be a set of royal gardens.
 The park now has many paths that are lined with flowers and sculptures.
 In the center of the park, there is a pond where visitors will be able to rent boats and a larger boat offers a guided tour around the pond.

 Another main park is the Madrid Rio park, located on the banks of the Manzanares river.
 This park has several kilometers of bike paths and there is a bike rental service.

 The Casa de Campo is a hunting estate that is now a large park.
-There are several bicycle paths, picnic areas and a lake.
+There are several bicycle paths, picnic areas, and a lake.
 The city’s Parque de Atracciones theme park is located in this park.
-The theme park has many roller coaster and water attractions.
+The theme park has many roller coasters and water attractions.
 Next to the park visitors will find the zoo which has an aquarium.